TheJelmega/prog-lang/design/README.md

 <identifier-pattern> := [ 'ref' ] [ 'mut' ] <name> [ '@' <pattern> ]
 ```

-Identifier patterns bind the value they are matched to, to a variable of a given name.
+Identifier patterns bind the value they are matched to to a variable of a given name.
 This names needs to be unique within the pattern.
 This binding (newly created variable) is allowed to shadow any variable that is defined before the pattern.
 The scope of the binding depends on the location of where the pattern is used.

-'mut' can be added to make the resulting binding mutable in code.
+`mut` can be added to make the resulting binding mutable in code.
-'ref' can be added to take reference to the element being matched, instead of moving or copying it on match.
+`ref` can be added to take reference to the element being matched, instead of moving or copying it on match.
-'ref' must be used instead of '&' as it actually does the oposite of this.
+`ref` must be used instead of '&' as it actually does the oposite of this.

 In addition, a binding may also have a restriction placed on it by appending a pattern behind the name.